riik-db/cc_hw/README.md

 https://services.nvd.nist.gov/rest/json/cves/2.0/?resultsPerPage=10&startIndex=0&noRejected
 ```

-To extract product information, we will be using additionaly [pyhton CVE package](https://pypi.org/project/cve-py/) to get product basic info (platform and product) with ease.
+To extract product information, we will be using additionaly [python CVE package](https://pypi.org/project/cve-py/) to get product basic info (platform and product) with ease.

-Found later [pyhton CVSS package](https://pypi.org/project/cvss/), which would make the code more readable.
+Found later [python CVSS package](https://pypi.org/project/cvss/), which would make the code more readable.

 ### Transform:
 We will transform the input (JSON) to the CVE level and later to a more granular level (CVE-product level).
 By knowing the business needs, we can restrict the data scope (please read the data model description to see the final output).
 A CVE needs to have at least either CVSS version 2 or version 3 metrics (if version 3 exists, then taking this information as truth, else version 2).